lostphilosopher/erberts-and-gerberts-cli/README.md

 ##Using this is simple.

+**Step 1.** Make sure you have Ruby and watir-webdriver installed.

-**Step 1.** Create an account on https://erbertandgerberts-delivery-1088.patronpath.com/bbLogIn.php?cmd=reg
+**Step 2.** Create an account on [Erberts and Gerberts](https://erbertandgerberts-delivery-1088.patronpath.com/bbLogIn.php?cmd=reg).

-**Step 2.** Create a config.json with the following fields filed in:
+**Step 3.** Create a config.json with the following fields filed in (alter the order to your liking, using the menu.json file):
 ```
 {
     "email" : "lorem@ipsum.com",